nbonamy/claude-crew/README.md

 $ claude --plugin-dir ~/src/claude-crew/plugin

 Agent registered with crew as: project-desktop
-Your session ID is: fa0b9d64-10f5-4086-a911-b310747efc00 Use this session ID when calling crew MCP tools
+Your crew session ID is: fa0b9d64-10f5-4086-a911-b310747efc00 Use this session ID when calling crew MCP tools (check-messages, send-message, etc.)

-> /crew:agents
+> /crew:list
 # Shows all registered agents

-> /crew:send server Can you run the tests?
+> /crew:send ask server to run the tests and send me a report
 # Message sent!
 ```